capensis/canopsis/doc/sakura/developer-guide/backend/data-storage/default.rst

    # Allow retrieve configuration from configuration files
    from canopsis.configuration.configurable.decorator import (
        conf_paths, add_category)
-   # Base class allowing to manage data storage is a easy way
+   # Base class allowing to manage data storage in an easy way
    from canopsis.middleware.registry import MiddlewareRegistry

    # The file where the configuration is retrieved